Why I Won't be Playing the New Demon's Souls

 TL;DR (Conclusion)

 Despite the original being one of my favorite games of that generation, the burning desire to play Demon’s Souls for myself simply isn’t there.
 I don’t even really have a desire to replay the original, and the trailers for the remaster, beautiful as they are, do not inspire me to participate.
-I’m happy that some people who missed out on the original game will get to experience it for themselves in some capacity and I hope it delivers an experience that is compelling enough to make them fans of the franchise like it did me—without turning them into SoulsTool fans who suck, of course.
+I’m happy that some people who missed out on the original game will get to experience it for themselves in some capacity and I hope it delivers an experience that is compelling enough to make them fans of the franchise as it did me—without turning them into SoulsTool fans who suck, of course.
 I wish all the new players the best of luck, but I will not be jumping into the fray this time.

 And, as I said at the top, I have no desire to get a PS5.